 The full-time faculty distinguishes itself through excellence in teaching, scholarship/research, and service.
 The recruitment of faculty is typically a departmental responsibility.
-In addition to posting faculty positions on the BSU website, departments usually advertise in HigherEdJobs.com, the Chronicle of Higher Education and discipline specific sites.
-The percentage of African-American full-time faculty has remained steady between 2012 and 2013 at 72 percent.
+In addition to posting faculty positions on the BSU website, departments usually advertise in HigherEdJobs.com, Maryland Workforce Exchange, Department of Rehabilitative Services, Maryland Department of Veteran Affairs, the Chronicle of Higher Education and discipline specific sites.
+The Office of Equity and Compliance and the Office of Human Resources worked collaboratively to provide an EEO briefing to the Faculty Search Committees.
+The percentage of African-American full-time faculty has remained steady between 2013 and 2014 at 72 percent.

-The University also sponsors faculty and staff members for H-1B Visas.
-During FY 2013, the University sponsored 4 faculty and staff members from countries that included India, Japan, Nigeria, and Singapore.
-In addition, two of the faculty members were also sponsored for Permanent Residency (Green Card).
+The University also sponsors faculty and staff members for H-1B Visas and Permanent Residency (Green Cards).
+During FY 2014, the University sponsored or was in the process of sponsoring 4 staff members from various countries.